-Clicking and collecting?
+On Black Friday are you planning to click and collect?
 Remember to check your store's opening times so you don't miss out on picking up your order.

-Keep a list of all the products you've bought so that when you're clicking and collecting you can be sure you've got everything you ordered.
+Keep a list of all the products you've bought on Black Friday so that when you're clicking and collecting you can be sure you've got everything you ordered.

 Get your friends and family involved!
 Black Friday is far more fun when you share it with others.
 This way no one will miss out on great deals and you can head out together to collect any orders.

-The term "Black Friday" originates in America.
-It refers to the day after Thanksgiving when retailers traditionally offer deals and discounts in what has become the unofficial launch of the festive shopping period.
+The term "Black Friday" comes from America.
+It refers to the day after Thanksgiving when retailers traditionally give big deals and discounts in what has become the unofficial launch of the festive shopping period.

 This shopping phenomenon dates back as far as the Great Depression in 1939 when retailers successfully petitioned the President to move Thanksgiving to an earlier date so the Christmas shopping season would be longer!